makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Logic seemed to be making its way back in fits and starts.
 Late.
 She needed to be back home tonight.
 Aiden come pick her up, or Malina drive her.

 "Shit."
 She squirmed until she could sit up straight.
 "Um.
 Sorry.
-Are you alright, Malina?"
+Are you alright?"

 The badger, nodded.
 "Sleepy, but alright.
 Is everything okay?"